18F/uswds-jekyll/pages/training/free-online-training.md

 # How to Access Training on Different Platforms

-In addition to the training resources list on this page, take a look at the [Science Tutorials page]() where ARS researchers and the Virtual Research Support Core post computational tutorials.
+In addition to the training resources list on this page, take a look at the [Science Tutorials page](/scinet-site/training/tutorials/) where ARS researchers and the Virtual Research Support Core post their own computational tutorials and training.

-Also, the [Useful Links page]() contains links to HPC, data management, and machine learning information resources.

 ### AgLearn